Franjo Punčec: Tennis career

-In 1939 he was a runner-up for the Pacific Southwest Championship, losing to John Bromwich in what was described as the best match of the tournament.
+In 1939 he was a runner-up for the Pacific Southwest Championship, losing to John Bromwich in what described as the best match of the tournament.
 According to Bromwich, he was ranked 5th in the world that year.

 During World War II the Davis Cup was suspended and Yugoslavia was dissolved.
 Punčec joined the newly formed Croatian Tennis Association.
 Apart from the Davis Cup, he played for the Rome Cup and Danube Cup (substitutes for an international team competition).
-He last represented the Kingdom of Yugoslavia in a friendly match against Hungary, which ended in a tie.
+He last represented the Kingdom of Yugoslavia in a friendly match against Hungary, which ended up in a tie.
 In 1941 he was ranked sixth on the list of European rankings.
 He represented Croatia in 1942 against Hungary in Budapest, which also ended in a tie.
 He played only an exhibition match at the meeting.

 In 1943 it was reported that Punčec was planning to change nationality and join the Hungarian tennis ranks, although the rumor was unconfirmed.

 Punčec returned to tennis in 1946 to represent Yugoslavia in the Davis Cup.
 The match inaugurated the upgraded Stade Roland Garros, which had a sold-out crowd of 12,000.
 The French team kicked off with a 2–0 lead after the first two singles.
 Both players were so unfocused that Dragutin Mitić made six foot faults on serve, while Punčec botched four.
 In the doubles, Bernard Destremau and Pierre Pellizza were leading 7–6 in the fifth deciding set when the Yugoslavian pair turned the tide and delivered a 10–8 victory.
 Mitić equaled the tally with his singles win the next day.
 The decider was fought between Yvon Petra and Punčec.
 It was a "collision of playing styles" as Petra approached the net frequently while Punčec operated with passing shots.
 Punčec led through five sets, not allowing his opponent to even hold his serve.
 During the final game, the Yugoslavs missed four match points but converted the fifth, winning the match and Punčec's last team victory.